 RSS (Really Simple Syndication) is a standardized protocol for creating and sharing web feeds.
 An RSS feed is an XML file consisting of entries, each of them usually corresponding to an article.
-Programs called “RSS aggregators”, parse these files and provide a nice display with all the entries.
-This is a very convenient way to “subscribe” to websites because all you have to do is grab their RSS URL, add it to your aggregator, and read the articles once it parses the feed.
+Programs called “RSS aggregators”, parse these files and provide a nice display where you can nagivate through each entry as if it were a news feed.
+This is a very convenient way to “follow” websites because all you have to do is grab their RSS URL, add it to your aggregator, and read the articles once it parses the feed.

-On the website owner’s end, all they have to do is add a new entry whenever a new article is published.
+On the website owner’s end, a new entry needs to be added whenever a new article is published.
 The entry usually includes a short summary of the article, or as is the case for my website, the whole article, so that you can read it all through your RSS reader.

-RSS is an open protocol, it’s decentralized, and above all, it’s very simple both in terms of parsing and maintaining.
+RSS is an open protocol, it’s decentralized, and very simple both in terms of parsing and maintaining.
 Because RSS is such a simple protocol, it can adapt to everyone’s workflow.
 There are RSS readers for Android, Windows, UNIX, web browsers, email clients, etc.

 Apart from the technical advantages RSS provides, it’s also a great way to have a personal, uncensored feed, following only the websites you want — even YouTube channels and Twitter accounts — without ads and additional noise and distractions.

 I personally use sfeed as an RSS reader, because I like the extensibility it offers.
 I’ve written a small patch for sfeed_curses(1), so that you can bookmark feed entry URLs to a predefined file.
 I use this mostly to queue videos and podcasts and then stream them through mpv using a very simple script I created, which, all it does is read the “queue” file and pipe the URLs to mpv.

 How to create and maintain an RSS feed

 Below is a very basic RSS feed.
 Inside the